NhlakaniphoExcellent/FutureCareer/README.md

 # FutureCareer ( School assignment )

 This is a full-stack scalable web application hosted on Microsoft Azure for Futurville University.
-This app manages and stores student information by harvesting all the CRUD ( RESTful API's ) operations.
+This app manages and stores student information by Using HTTP Methods for RESTful Services.

 ## Technologies Used
 * C#